ga94zot/svcp2023/01_howto.md

 ## Awards

-### Best Presentation Award
+### Best Presentation/Poster Award
-Directly after the last presentation at the Summer School the participants vote democratically for their favourite presentations.
+Directly after the last presentation/poster award at the Summer School the participants vote democratically for their favourite presentations/posters award.
 The two winners will receive a certificate and 250 Euro each.

 ### Joint Research Incubator Award